since1968/stat-blocks/homebrewery/stiletto.markdown

 > #### Creating Your Own Maneuver
 > You may create your own signature maneuver.
 You must spend one week of training to master this maneuver.

 > Work with your DM to approve this maneuver.
-If you create your own maneuver, follow these guidelines:
+Follow these guidelines:

 > * The maneuver must use either a melee weapon with the light and finesse properties or a grapple, or it may use a combination of melee weapon attack and grapple.
 > * The maneuver may use your bonus action or your action, or be triggered as a reaction.